shopware/docs/guides/plugins/plugins/administration/add-menu-entry.md

 ```
 {% endcode %}

-For details on this module configuration, please refer to \[PLACEHOLDER-LINK: Adding a custom module\].
+For details on this module configuration, please refer to the guide about [adding a custom module](./add-custom-module.md).

 In order to create your own menu entry, you need to use the `navigation` key: It takes an array of objects, each one configuring a route connected to your module.